-Students must submit assignments by the deadline in the time zone noted in the syllabus.
+Students must submit assignments by the deadline in the time zone noted in the syllabus/course Canvas page.
 Students must communicate with the faculty prior to the deadline if they anticipate work will be submitted late.
-Work submitted late without prior communication with faculty will not be graded.
+If a student anticipates that an assignment will be submitted late, they must communicate with the faculty at least 48 hours in advance of the deadline to request consideration.